 - Associate of Science in Business Administration and Management, Summa Cum Laude, 1992

-I enjoy collecting guns and killing paper targets at the range.
+I enjoy collecting guns, discussing the finer points of the Second Amendment, and occasionally killing paper targets at the range.

-Our family has grown and now includes our wonderful daughter-in-law, Katrina, and our adorable grandson, Archer.
+Our family has grown and now includes two wonderful daughters-in-law, Katrina and Caitlyn, and our adorable grandsons, Archer and Corbyn.

 Let’s get to know each other